Speak up for a Foster Youth, Become their Champion, Become their C.A.S.A.

 Step 3: Pre-training Interview

-Once you have watched the pre-recorded information session and we have received your application, you will be scheduled for an interview.
+Once you have attended an information session and we have received your application, you will be scheduled for an interview.
 A C.A.S.A. staff member will conduct the interview and determine eligibility.
 If it is a mutual fit, you will be invited to participate in a virtual training cohort.